cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Quiogue_Jr._v._Quiogue.md

 ## RULING:
 Yes.
 The marriage between Antonio S. Quiogue, Jr., and Maribel Bel B. Quiogue is declared VOID on ground of Antonio's psychological incapacity.

-Psychological incapacity is a valid ground to declare a marriage void under Article 36 of the Family Code.Incurability is now viewed legally rather than medically, contemplating an enduring personality dysfunction undermining the marriage.
+Psychological incapacity is a valid ground to declare a marriage void under Article 36 of the Family Code.
+Incurability is now viewed legally rather than medically, contemplating an enduring personality dysfunction undermining the marriage.

 The decision hinges on the interpretation of Article 36 of the Family Code, which allows for the declaration of marriage as void if one party was psychologically incapacitated to fulfill essential marital obligations at the time of the marriage, even if this incapacity becomes apparent only later.